Serenity 6.4.3 Release Notes (2023-01-07)

 We have now optimized the directory scanner to avoid unnecessary scans of these large folders when such an includes

 pattern is present.
-This can lead to significant improvements in build time, particularly for source generators that are executed in the background for every change in the source code.
+This can lead to significant improvements in build time, particularly for source generators that run in the background for every change in the source code.
 In some projects, we have seen a 10x improvement, with transform durations dropping from 5 seconds to 500ms.